kicktheken/ecto-ulid/README.md

 * Autogenerate ULID when used as a primary key.
 * Supports reading and writing ULID in a database backed by its native `uuid` type (no database extensions required).
-* Supports Ecto 2.x and Ecto 3.x.
+* Requires Ecto 3.2.0 or above
 * Supports Elixir 1.4 and newer.
 * Confirmed working on PostgreSQL and MySQL.
 * Optimized for high throughput.